-Makes sense, given that the first volume simply covers Koinzel's introduction, introduces various characters, and showcases the general theme for the rest of the series.
+Makes sense, given that the first volume simply covers Koinzell's introduction, introduces various characters, and showcases the general theme for the rest of the series.
 Especially because it doesn't do more then lightly touch on the main story right up until The Reveal

 Ironic Echo: Koinzell claims that Schtemwolech cut apart his right arm during the Seven's betrayal of the Four.
 Guess which part of Schtemwolech's body Koinzell destroys first...

-Luke, I Am Your Father: More for the readers than the characters, as most of them know already long before The Reveal; Glenn is the Emperor's son, and Ikfes is the son of Koizell's old friend and fellow "Lance of Betrayal" Kfer.
+Luke, I Am Your Father: More for the readers than the characters, as most of them know already long before The Reveal; Glenn is the Emperor's son, and Ikfes is the son of Koinzell's old friend and fellow "Lance of Betrayal" Kfer.

 Nothing Up My Sleeve: The High Priest of Heaven's Lance temple has a pair of cross bows hidden up his.

 One-Winged Angel: Many of the villains had a contract with demons (really Wischtech techno-sorcery), essentially giving them the power to change their body in a gruesome fashion.
-Even Koinzel can unleash this, although he can only activate his power fully under the moonlight, or by getting extremelypissed off.
+Even Koinzell can unleash this, although he can only activate his power fully under the moonlight, or by getting extremelypissed off.